Waldorfio/todo-app/README.md

 - To apply OOP Pinciples (SOLID) on a real project.

 ### Challenges Faced
-- Developing code in accordance with the SOLID principles of OOP.
+- Developing clean, readable code aligning with many SOLID principles.
 - Making an intuititive to-do app that people would actually use.